dailydotdev/docs/docs/setting-up-your-feed/filtering-content-feed.md

 ## Step 2: Sign Up

 Once you've selected your tag categories, it's time to sign up for an account.
 Simply follow the on-screen instructions to create your profile.
-By signing up, you'll have access to additional features such as bookmakring articles, customizing settings, and syncing your feed across multiple devices.
+By signing up, you'll have access to additional features such as bookmakring posts, customizing settings, and syncing your feed across multiple devices.

 ## Step 3: Fine-Tune Your Tags